-The edifice known as Randall's opera house was erected in 1883, by R. S. Randall, S. Houghton, and H. L. Randall.
-It commenced in June of 1883 and was completed on January 1, 1884.
+The edifice known as Randall's opera house was erected in 1883 by R. S. Randall, S. Houghton, and H. L. Randall.
+It commenced in June 1883 and was completed on January 1, 1884.
 It is one of the finest and most complete halls of amusement in this part of the state.
-It is 60x90 feet in ground area, and 60 feet high.
-Two storerooms are on the ground floor while the opera house proper occupies the second story.
-The stage is 25x60 feet in dimension and is handsomely fitted up with a drop curtain, scenery, stage-fitting, and all other accessories of a well-kept theatre.
+It is 60x90 feet on the ground and 60 feet high.
+Two storerooms are on the ground floor, while the opera house proper occupies the second story.
+The stage is 25x60 feet in dimension and is handsomely fitted with a drop curtain, scenery, stage fitting, and all other accessories of a well-kept theatre.
 The building is valued at $22,000.
-The auditorium is fitted with opera chairs and everything is arranged for the comfort of the patrons.
+The auditorium is fitted with opera chairs, and everything is arranged for the comfort of the patrons.

-J. L. Griffith came to McDonough County in the fall of l864, from Fulton county, and engaged as a clerk with S. C. Haines, with whom he remained 18 months.
+J. L. Griffith came to McDonough County in the fall of 1864 from Fulton county and engaged as a clerk with S. C. Haines, with whom he remained for 18 months.
 He then engaged with S. A. Hendee, subsequently becoming a partner in the business, the firm name being Hendee, Griffith & Co.
 He continued as a member of this firm for a number of years, finally selling his interest to Mr. Hendee.
 He then engaged in the lumber business with D. F. Chidister.
 They were also members of the hardware firm Griffith, Amos & Co.
-The lumber business was sold to Haines and Alexander, some six years later, and, at the same time, Mr. Griffith disposed of his interest in the hardware business to Mr. Hoover, who was a clerk for the firm.
-Mr. Griffith had previously bought a farm of 170 acres on Bushnell township, which he still owns, and is engaged in farming and stock raising.
+The lumber business was sold to Haines and Alexander some six years later, and, at the same time, Mr. Griffith disposed of his interest in the hardware business to Mr. Hoover, who was a clerk for the firm.
+Mr. Griffith had previously bought a farm of 170 acres in Bushnell township, which he still owns, and is engaged in farming and stock raising.
 He also speculates to a considerable extent in land, south and west, and stock.
 He is a native of Pennsylvania, having been born in that state on March 25, 1835.
-When our subject was six years of age his mother died and he was thrown upon his own resources.
+When our subject was six years of age, his mother died, and he was thrown upon his own resources.
 He remained on a farm until attaining his 17th year and then worked in the carpenter trade for 27 months.
 His education has been obtained chiefly by his own effort, he only being able to attend school for three months out of the year.
 In 1854, he left Pennsylvania for Canton, Illinois, from which place he removed to Bushnell in 1864.
 On August 2, 1860, J. L. Griffith and Martha E. Heister, a native Pennsylvanian, were united in marriage.
 They have been the parents of four children, three of whom are still living—Boyd, Leslie, and John; Bennie, the third child, is now dead.
-Mr. and Mrs. Griffith are members of the Baptist denomination, while he, is also a member of the I. O. O. F., and the A. O. U. W. lodges of Bushnell.
-He affiliates with the democratic party and is a member of the Canton lodge of A. F. & A. M. From boyhood up, Mr. Griffith's life has been marked by strict integrity and close attention to business.
+Mr. and Mrs. Griffith are members of the Baptist denomination, while he is also a member of the I. O. O. F. and the A. O. U. W. lodges of Bushnell.
+He affiliates with the democratic party and is a Canton Lodge of A. F. & A member.
+M. From boyhood up, Mr. Griffith's life has been marked by strict integrity and close attention to business.
 Conscientious, benevolent, and warm in his affections, he has endeared himself to a large circle of friends and presents an example of self-culture well worthy of emulation.

 George P. Seibert came to McDonough county, in the spring of 1856, from Fulton county.
-He is a native of Maryland, having been born in Washington county, on April 17, 1828.
+He is a native of Maryland, having been born in Washington county on April 17, 1828.
 His parents were Henry and Catharine (Butterbaugh) Seibert, both of whom departed this life in Maryland.
 George was brought up on a farm and received only a limited common school education.
 He remained on the old homestead until his 17th year, when he started out on the voyage of life for himself, engaging in stock buying and various other kinds of business.
 On December 20, 1849, he was united in marriage with Elizabeth Martin, a native of Pennsylvania.
-After his marriage, he again resided on the old farm for some three years, and then removed to Fulton County, Illinois.
-Here he was engaged in various occupations up to the time of his coming to this county, and settling at Bushnell.
-He had bought a farm of 60 acres near that city, and at once engaged in agricultural pursuits.
+After his marriage, he again resided on the old farm for some three years and then moved to Fulton County, Illinois.
+Here he was engaged in various occupations up to the time of his coming to this county and settling at Bushnell.
+He had bought a farm of 60 acres near that city and at once engaged in agricultural pursuits.
 He still owns this land, to which he has since added 100 acres, and has a man running it for him.
-He managed the farm personally up to a few years ago, since which time he has been engaged in buying grain and stock in Bushnell, to a considerable extent.
-Mr. and Mrs. Seibert have no children of their own, but have raised two children—Lou Claybert, who now resides with them, and Maria L. Angel, now the wife of Ira Applegate, of Bushnell.
-Mr. Seibert is a member of the Ancient Free & Accepted Masons, while his wife is a member of the Baptist church.
-In politics, he is a democrat, but votes for men, not a party.
-The crowning success of the subject of this biography is, that while as a child he was left to drift upon the tide of society, even to his manhood, without apparently a guiding star, he was never lured to soil his character by the siren song of temptation, but evenly maintained his integrity, and today bears an unblemished reputation for honor, and as a gentleman, has high moral purposes of life.
+He managed the farm personally up to a few years ago, since which time he has been engaged in buying grain and stock in Bushnell to a considerable extent.
+Mr. and Mrs. Seibert have no children of their own but have raised two children—Lou Claybert, who now resides with them, and Maria L. Angel, now the wife of Ira Applegate of Bushnell.
+Mr. Seibert is a member of the Ancient Free & Accepted Masons, while his wife is a Baptist church member.
+In politics, he is a Democrat but votes for men, not a party.
+The crowning success of the subject of this biography is that while as a child he was left to drift upon the tide of society, even to his manhood, without apparently a guiding star, he was never lured to soil his character by the siren song of temptation, but evenly maintained his integrity, and today bears an unblemished reputation for honor, and as a gentleman, has high moral purposes of life.

 Lee H. Greene is of French and Spanish descent and was born in Montgomery County, Kentucky, on April 13, 1850.
-In 1857, he came with his parents to Illinois and settled upon a farm, where he remained until 1868.
+In 1857, he came with his parents to Illinois and settled on a farm, where he remained until 1868.
 His father died on September 7, 1862.
-In the fall of 1868, he went to Galesburg, Knox county, and began learning the trade of an engineer, with Engineer Fields, who was in the employ of the Frost Manufacturing company of that city.
+In the fall of 1868, he went to Galesburg, Knox county, and began learning the trade of an engineer with Engineer Fields, who was in the employ of the Frost Manufacturing company of that city.
 From that time until 1873, Mr. Greene followed engineering.
 He came to the city of Bushnell, where he has since resided.
-September 19, 1883, he entered the employ of the American Express company, as master of transportation, in which occupation he has since been engaged, Mr. Greene was married, December 15, 1872, to Lizzie Morgan, and by this union, has one child—Thomas E., born in September 1874.
+September 19, 1883, he entered the employ of the American Express Company as master of transportation, in which occupation he has since been engaged.
+Mr. Greene was married on December 15, 1872, to Lizzie Morgan and, by this union, had one child—Thomas E., born in September 1874.

-Alexander H. McGahan, the Chicago, Burlington & Quincy railroad agent at Bushnell, came to that city in 1861, as an agent of that company.
+Alexander H. McGahan, the Chicago, Burlington & Quincy railroad agent at Bushnell, came to that city in 1861 as an agent of that company.
 He is a native of Westmoreland County, Pennsylvania, and was born December 7, 1840.
-He was reared and educated in his native state, and at the age of 14 years, entered the office of the Waynesburg, Pennsylvania Messenger as an apprentice, where he remained some three years.
+He was reared and educated in his native state and, at the age of 14 years, entered the office of the Waynesburg, Pennsylvania Messenger as an apprentice, where he remained for some three years.
 From that time until 1861, he worked in printing offices in Pittsburg and New Brighton, Pennsylvania.
-He then came to Prairie City, McDonough county, where for four months he was engaged as an employee for the Chicago, Burlington & Quincy railroad.
-He was then given a position at Oak Hill, as an agent of the company, and was there engaged until coming to this city, as heretofore mentioned.
+He then came to Prairie City, McDonough county, where for four months, he was engaged as an employee for the Chicago, Burlington & Quincy railroad.
+He was then given a position at Oak Hill as an agent of the company and was there engaged until coming to this city, as heretofore mentioned.
 He has been a member of the board of education for the past four years, now serving a second term as president of the board.
 On October 27, 1864, Alexander H. McGahan, and Alice West, a daughter of Stockton West of this city, were united in the holy bond of matrimony.
-As a result of this union, they are now the parents of two children—Willie L. and Walter L. Mr. and Mrs. McGahan, and the children, are members of the Presbyterian church.
+As a result of this union, they are now the parents of two children—Willie L. and Walter L., Mr. and Mrs. McGahan, and the children are members of the Presbyterian church.
 He is also a member of the Knights of Pythias lodge of Bushnell, being the present grand representative to the Grand lodge.

-The first marriage in the town occurred on November 6, 1858, at which time W. H. Oglesbee, a justice of the peace, performed the ceremony that united the destinies of Augustus Downey and Matilda Lindsey.
+The first marriage in the town occurred on November 6, 1858.
+At that time, W. H. Oglesbee, a justice of the peace, performed the ceremony that united the destinies of Augustus Downey and Matilda Lindsey.

 The first death was that of Edward, a son of Mr. and Mrs. James Cole, who was called to better land in the fall of 1856.

 The second child born in the village was William B., son of John and Harriet Beach, who first saw the light on February 9, 1856.
-The first was a child of Hiram Markham's, born during the year 1855.
+The first was a child of Hiram Markham, born in 1855.